letsface/interview-nodejs/README.md

 ## Tips

-* in your test, make sure to call promise fail and done methods
+* in your test, make sure to call promise fail and done methods at the end of your promise chain
 * fs.readFile returns a buffer, not a string
 * chaining promises can be achieved with the Array.prototype.reduce method